MarufZak/study-logs/system-design-interview/volume-1/README.md

 How many buckets to make?
 It depends.
 For example if you want some user to like some post max 5 times/sec, and post 10 posts/sec, you can make 2 buckets for each action.

 Pros of this algo is it's easy to implement, memory efficient, and traffic burst are handled properly.
 The con is that there are 2 params to specify: max tokens (bucket size), and refilling period (refilling rate).
 Configuring them properly might be hard to achieve.

+### Leaked bucket algorithm

+It's same as token bucket algo, but this time FIFO is used.
+Bucket is a queue.
+When a request is made, and if bucket has space, request is added to the queue.
+Otherwise it's dropped.
+The requests are processed at constant rate (for example 5 requests per second).

+Takes 2 params: queue size and outflow rate (requests number to be processed each second).

+Pros: memory efficient given fixed size of queue, and good for use cases where stable outflaw is needed.
+Cons: burst of requests makes so old requests are queued, while new requests are discarded.
+Requires 2 params to be specified, which again might make it difficult to configure properly.